Sheikh-Nightshader/PyWAD/README.md

 *Builds a new wad file from folder.

-*Merges multiple wad folders into a megawad.
+*Merges multiple wad folders into a multi map wad or megawad.

 Commands explained: